iamosley/la/md/03a_Combine.md

 ## Rank LA language densities for each DA
 LA with the highest density for a specific DA is the most representative.
 This 'flattens' the LA overlapping areas into a single language id (member_id) for each DA neighbourhood.
-This achieves the desired result of creating a spatial assignment of single response languages that are not defined my the maximum percentage for each DA, but a competitive spatial maximum based on density.
+This achieves the desired result of creating a spatial assignment of single response languages that are not defined by the maximum percentage for each DA, but a competitive spatial maximum based on density.

 ```python